The relativistic dynamics of oppositely charged two fermions interacting with external uniform magnetic field: Energy spectrum

 and the solution function of this wave equation is given in follows \cite{book:874771,dernek2018relativistic},

 in which the $Q$ is the normalization constant.
 The condition of the solution function to be polynomial is given as follows \cite{book:874771,dernek2018relativistic},

 in which the $n$ is principal quantum number (non-negative integer).
-The expression in Eq. (\ref{Eq14}) leads to the quantization condition for the formation of such a system.
+The expression in Eq. (\ref{Eq14}) leads to the quantization condition for the formation of such a spinless system.
 With the help of Eq. (\ref{Eq13}) and Eq. (\ref{Eq14}) one can acquire the following non-perturbative spectrum in energy domain by assuming $e<0$,

-in which $\omega_{c}$ is the cyclotron frequency for each fermion.
-Eq. (\ref{Eq15}) clearly gives the relativistic Landau levels of a neutral system (spinless) formed by oppositely charged two fermions (non-interacting).
-Dependence of total energy ($E$) on the strength of the external homogeneous magnetic field can be seen in Figure \ref{fig:1}.
-Also, one can obtain all of the spinor components in Eq. (\ref{Eq11}) as follows,
+in which $\omega_{c}$ is the well-known cyclotron frequency.
+Eq. (\ref{Eq15}) clearly gives the relativistic Landau levels of such a system (spinless) formed by oppositely charged two fermions (non-interacting).
+Dependence of total energy ($E$) on the strength of the external homogeneous magnetic field can be seen in Fig. \ref{fig:1}.
+Also, one can obtain all of the spinor components as follows,